Social Discovery App Alternatives: Meeting People in Real Life

 These apps work like dating apps: create a profile, browse others, swipe to indicate interest, message when matched.
 The matching is bilateral — both people have to express interest.

-Limitations: The asynchronous model doesn't fit real-time situations.
+Limitations: the asynchronous model doesn't fit real-time situations.
 Match quality is variable.
 Both people need to be actively using the app at compatible times.
+We cover this pattern in detail in our piece on why no one responds on friendship apps.

 Meetup organises people around shared interests and recurring events.
 You join a group for hiking, board games, or Python, and attend their regular meetups.